roigcarlo/AoC/17/README.md

     return count
 ```

+## Conclusions:

-My conclusions after using it.
-It is more usefull that it may seem at first glance, and by fare much more usefull than it was some months ago!
+It is more usefull that it may seem at first glance and by fare much more usefull than it was some months ago!

 Disclaimer: This README.md has been written by a human.
 Maybe.